DOT Compliance Group MCS 150 update, A complete guide for the trucking industry

 What is the MCS 150 update?

 The MCS 150 update is done every other year, i.e., biennially.
 It involves filing an update on the general information of your business.
-Information such as the number of miles your vehicles traveled the previous year, any addition to your fleet, and other simple information.
+Information such as the number of miles your vehicles travelled the previous year, any addition to your fleet, and other simple information.

 As an owner of a trucking company, you are required to file for the MCS 150 update every two years.
 However, due to the nature of the trucking business, most business owners forget about some of these simple but essential rules and regulations.
 Failure to comply with FMCSA’s rules can lead to the deactivation of your USDOT number and other penalties to the tune of $10,000.